Voyant-Photonics/voyant-sdk/README.md

 ### Using This Code

-Intended applications of this code primarly include:
+You are encouraged to:

-- Use of examples as starting points for custom applications
+- Use these examples as starting points for custom applications
-- Modify and adapt the examples to suit your needs [THIS AND THE POINT ABOVE ARE IDENTICAL, ALBEIT DIFFERENTLY WORDED.
-CUT ONE AND REPLACE IF REQUIRED]
+- Suggest improvements and/or new features.
-- Share your improvements with the community
+- Share your improvements and applications with the community

-**IMPORTANT:** When using the provided example code, retain the copyright notices at the top of each file.
-Not doing so is a violation of the [MIT License](LICENSE).
+When using the example code, please retain the copyright notices at the top of each file.

 ### Questions

 If you have any questions or feedback about licensing or usage of either the examples or the device driver, please see our [troubleshooting guide](https://voyant-photonics.github.io/troubleshooting.html) for support options.

 We value your expirence, and are committed to ironing out any errors or unnessesary difficulties in the code.